TinyTapeout/tt-datasheet-template/chapters/using-this-datasheet.typ

 A callout for #example_medium_danger may look something like:
 #callout("warning",
-  `This project will damage the ASIC under certain conditions`, `There is an error in the schematic which may lead to ASIC failure under certain clocking conditions.` )
+  `This project will damage the ASIC under certain conditions.`, `There is an error in the schematic which may lead to ASIC failure under certain clocking conditions.` )